cisco/cisco-network-node-utils/docs/README-develop-best-practices.md

 Having this logic defined in the common object lets the minitest easily check the specific instances.

-Without this equality operator `==` only passes if they are the same instance object.
-With this equality operator `==` passes if they are different objects referring to the same configuration on the node.
+The built-in equality operator `==` returns true only if they are the same instance object.
+The `==` method below is used to override the built-in equality operator and return true even if they are different objects referring to the same configuration on the node.

 ```ruby
   def ==(other)